-Simple Homemade Horse Treats
+Simple Homemade Horse Treat Recipe

-The kids and I made these homemade horse treats together in about 20 minutes total.
-It was extremely simple and the recipe only required 5 ingredients–> That’s my kind of recipe!
+We feed these delicious homemade horse treats to our goats, dogs, and even our kiddos…Everyone loves them!
 Try them out for yourself and be sure to let me know what you (and your horses) think about them!

-Homemade Horse Treats Ingredients:
+Homemade Horse Treat Ingredients:

-- 1/2 cup flour
+- 1/2 cup of flour

 - 2 chopped or grated carrots

-- 1/4 cup Molasses
+- 1/4 cup Molasses or ¼ cup honey

-- 1 cup applesauce
+- 1 cup apple sauce

 Homemade Horse Treats Directions: